johncf/ghi/README.md

 ghi ls pypa/hatch
 ```

-## Contributing

-If you'd like to add/improve support for various platforms, please feel free to create an issue or pull request.
-Please note that all code must live in a single file, and adding new dependencies should be avoided.
-If you'd like to add a new feature, please take care to keep things simple as far as possible.

 ## Alternatives

-* [install-release](https://github.com/Rishang/install-release): more feature-rich Github release installer; requires `pip` or `pipx` to install and use
+* [install-release](https://github.com/Rishang/install-release): more feature-rich Github release installer; requires installation as a python package to use